-Winters in the Northeastern United States are the thing of legend.
+Winters in the Northeastern United States are a thing of legend.
 There is a lot of snow, thick layers of ice, and the wind can be brutal.

 Unfortunately, work does not stop just because the temperatures have dropped.
-There are still things which need to be done, and one of those things is taking proper care of your aluminum trailer.
-You must inspect, maintain and service your trailer regularly to insure safe and reliable operation.
+There are still things that need to be done, and one of those things is taking proper care of your aluminum trailer.
+You must inspect, maintain and service your trailer regularly to ensure safe and reliable operation.

 Whether you use it, store it, or a combination of the two, these five things will help you keep your aluminum trailer in its best condition this winter.

 Everyone’s heard of spring cleaning, but fall cleaning and winter prep can be just as important.
 Before the weather gets too cold, give your trailer a good cleaning and thorough inspection.
 If you notice anything that needs fixing, winter is the perfect time to take care of it!

 2: Test Electric Breakaway Breaks

 The breakaway brake system includes a battery, a switch with a pull pin and lanyard, and a breakaway brake controller.
 Extreme cold weather can degrade battery performance and cause brakes not to operate correctly.
 A discharged brake battery will not activate the brakes if the trailer uncouples from the tow vehicle.
 To test the breakaway brake battery, remove the pull pin from the switch and attempt to pull the trailer forward.
 You should feel the trailer resisting being towed, but the wheels will not necessarily be locked.
 If the brakes do not function, do not tow the trailer until brakes, or battery, are repaired.

 3: Check the Tires Often